sjproctor/learn-academy-assessments/Week-6-Assessment/README.md

-# Assessments for Week 6
+# Assessment for Week 6

 - Assessment should be accessed through GitHub Classroom
-- Clone Assessment
+- Clone the assessment to your local machine
-- Create a new branch
+- **Create a new branch**
 - Complete ALL files
 - Create a Pull Request when complete
+- DO NOT merge until your assessment is reviewed
 - Step by step instructions are available [here](https://github.com/LEARNAcademy/Syllabus/blob/master/tools_and_resources/assessments.md)
-- Assessments are due before class on the following Monday
+- Assessments are due before class on the Monday of Week 8